-Since 2001, NEAR has been at the forefront of developing therapies for Alzheimer's disease.
-Thanks to the hard work of our scientists and physicians, we are considerably closer to a cure.
+Since 2001, NEAR has been at the forefront of developing novel therapies for Alzheimer's disease.
+We thank all of the people who have generously contributed to our mission to eradicate this terrible disease, and helped bring us closer to a cure.

 The World Alzheimer Report projects that at current rates of growth, the number of people living worldwide with Alzheimer's will grow to over 100 million by 2050.
 According to the World Health Organization, in the absence of a cure, Alzheimer's disease will soon surpass cancer, AIDS, and all cardiovascular diseases in prevalence.

 Alzheimer's disease remains significantly underfunded compared to these other major diseases.
 In 2018, the global cost of Alzheimer's disease is approximately 1 trillion dollars ($1,000,000,000,000) or 5% of the United States GDP.
 To put matters in perspective, the amount of money spent annually on Alzheimer's research is far less than 1% of the overall costs to society.